fatiharapoglu/twitter/README.md

 -   [ ] maybe tweets should be a markdown-like files for links/other stuff?
 -   [ ] fix middleware, make it useful
 -   [ ] is it ok to use useQuery with same keys multiple times in different components? if not refactor to make less api calls
+-   [ ] useContext in useAuth?
+-   [ ] useDeferredValue for search if react query has not have it

 check own twitter messages